eric-sclafani/website/src/assets/resume/resume.typ

 #resume-item[

-  - Within first month of employment, built document category/sub-category maintenance tool with Angular for the frontend, Material UI for the interface, ASP.NET Core backend, and SQL Server database.
-This app allows Legal staff to perform CRUD operations such as adding new document categories and editing existing ones inside of lookup tables.
-This tool is essential to ensure correctness for all document related data and the various applications that rely on it
+  - Within first month of employment, built maintenance tool that enables non-technical Legal staff to perform CRUD operations on SQL Server lookup table.
+This table stores crucial information about different categories and subcategories legal documents can be classified as.
+This application uses ASP.NET Core Web API to handle HTTP requests, Angular for client-side interactivity, and Material UI for styled web components to provide a user-friendly interface.

-  - Developed case flagger app as part of a suite of existing apps that let Legal staff track information about defendants.
-Specifically, it tracks data about defendants inside the Drug Treatment Alternative-to-Prison (DTAP) program.
-Initially a .NET Framework MVC and jQuery app, entirely re-engineered using Angular for the frontend, Material UI for styled components, and ASP.NET Core for the backend with SQL Server as the database
+  // - Developed case flagger app as part of a suite of existing case flaggers that let Legal staff track information about defendants inside the Drug Treatment Alternative-to-Prison (DTAP) program.
+Initially a .NET Framework MVC and jQuery app, entirely re-engineered using Angular, Material UI, ASP.NET Web API, and SQL Server.
+  // this app pulls data from many tables
+  //
+  // This bureau aims at diverting drug-addicted defendants to treatment programs to seek help rather than face incarceration.

+  - Developed full-stack web application for Alternative Programs Bureau to manage data about defendants enrolled in court-mandated drug treatment programs.
+Stored data is normalized across many tables in SQL Server.
+Initially built with .NET Framework MVC and jQuery, re-engineered using ASP.NET Core Web API for server logic, Angular for data-driven reactive forms, and Material UI for crafting

-  - Wrote complex SQL Server queries, stored procedures, and views that supply data to numerous data-driven applications
+  - Wrote complex SQL Server queries, stored procedures, and views that supply data to numerous data-driven applications...

-  - Integrated newer applications into large existing codebase spread across numerous repositories
+  - Integrated newer applications into large existing codebase spread across numerous repositories...

-  - Worked with Legal staff to translate their application requirements into fully functional software tools
+  - Worked with Legal staff to translate their application requirements into fully functional software tools...

-  - Provided fast and efficient tech support for application users
+  - Provided fast and efficient tech support for application users...

+  - Collaborated on a team of \~10 developers...

-  // TODO: add point about teamwork
+  // TODO: add point about teamwork, user authorization with apps, REST APIs

 ]